Monolingual Commentaries on Greek and Latin Texts

 The monolingual presentation of the Paideia Dolphin Editions makes them valuable pedagogical resources.
 Accompanying the main text is a running Latin or Greek paraphrase, which simplifies difficult word order and provides students with synonyms which are helpful for expanding their vocabulary.
 Arrayed beneath the paraphrase are notes, all in the target language, explaining historical and mythological references and elucidating more difficult grammatical constructions.
 The editions have also been illustrated by the painter Maud Taber-Thomas, and some editions include reproductions of relevant ancient artifacts.

 The Paideia Dolphin Editions cover selections of the ancient authors most commonly read in modern classrooms.
 The notes have been carefully edited to include those that are most relevant and helpful to the modern student, and have been supplemented with additional notes in Latin from ancient commentators and from the editors of each volume in the series.
 We have provided macrons throughout the Latin editions to assist students who are learning Latin pronunciation and meter.

 More on the Ad Usum Delphini Editions

 Read more about the history of the Ad Usum Delphini Editions and the Paideia Dolphin Editions series here.

-To celebrate the release of the first Dolphin Editions, on Saturday, August 14, Professor Floris Verhaart will give a free public lecture on the Ad Usum Delphini series.
-Click here to find out more and register for the talk.
+To celebrate the release of the first Dolphin Editions, on Saturday, August 14, Professor Floris Verhaart gave a free public lecture on the Ad Usum Delphini series.
+Click here to watch the recording for the talk.